 Soups, Salads, and Sides

-This healthier take on a classic dinner table staple uses only two tablespoons of butter and a quarter cup of milk — it gets the rest of its protein and (healthy) fats from Greek yogurt and olive oil.
+This healthier take on a classic dinner table staple uses only two tablespoons of butter and — it gets the rest of its protein and (healthy) fats from Greek yogurt and olive oil.
 Garlic, sea salt, and freshly cracked black pepper add flavor.

 This hearty vegetarian soup is stuffed with Orzo pasta, onions, tomatoes, garlic, basil, red pepper flakes, and (you guessed it) Greek yogurt.
 Perfect alongside a whole-grain grilled cheese sandwich!

 This filling salad is chock-full of protein thanks to chicken, Greek yogurt, and fiber-rich chickpeas.
 It’s also jam-packed with vitamin-rich produce (including cucumbers, tomatoes, romaine lettuce, and onions) and flavor-rich spices such as ancho chile powder and cayenne pepper.